OpenShiftDemos/kubeflow-mpi-openfoam/README.md

 Running this particular sequence of OpenFOAM commands as a pipeline actually took meaningfully longer than if all of the commands were executed by a single MPI job item.
-This has to do with scheduling, startup, and shutdown.
-While this pipeline took about 20 minutes, the single job version takes less than 10.
+This has to do with scheduling, startup, and shutdown of the various pods associated with the pipeline.
+While this pipeline took about 20 minutes, the non-pipelined job version takes less than 10.

 For pipelines with a very large number of Tasks and a very short processing time, this difference may be very meaningful.
 However, for a job that has very long processing time for some steps, it may be less impactful.

 ### Morlind Engineering Wing
 [Morlind Engineering](http://morlindengineering.com/) was kind enough to lend us a model and some other relevant OpenFOAM files for one of their race car